gapsar/Neosextant/README.md

       * The bottom sheet shows your captured images and their analysis status.
       * Once an image is solved and its LOP is calculated, the intercept and azimuth will be displayed.
       * After three valid LOPs are available, the app automatically calculates and displays your final position fix.

+## Note

+This is a very early version of the app, do not expect any good fix as there is many inconsistencies in the code and almost no corrections whatsoever.

 ## License